3ngk1sha/DangerDetect/README.md

 # Android Application

-Auto Detect a drop of the smartPhone.
+Auto Detect a drop of a smartPhone.
 Auto Detect high solar Radiation.
 Auto Detect high vehicle speed.
 Button for an emergency call (Sending SOS message with longitude and latitude, and updating the firebase).